paulodiovani/feevale-word-counter-rest-2015/README.md

-# feevale-sistemas-distribuidos-2015
+# Feevale Word Counter

-Word counter REST Service application.
+Counts occurrence of words on a text through a REST Service.

+Created for Feevale University Distributed Systems Course on year 2015.